Free to Share

 Do Not Worry – Matthew 6:31-33

 Matthew 6:31-33 – “So do not worry, saying, “What shall we eat?” or “What shall we drink” or “What shall we wear”.
 For unbelievers chase after all these things, and your heavenly Father knows that you need them.
 But seek first His kingdom and His righteousness, and all these things will be given to you as well.”

-Worry – be anxious, troubled, uneasy, full of fear and anxiety, to lose sleep
+Worry – be anxious, troubled, uneasy, full of fear and anxiety, to lose sleep, to agitate

 Seek – look for, search for, request, take, obtain

 The world is full of worry.
 Parents worry about their children and grandchildren.
 Single people worry about “finding the right one”.
 Married people worry if their marriage will make it.
 The poor worry about their next paycheck.
 The rich worry about their stocks and companies.
 Everyone worries about something, but most particularly:

 Money – “I need to get more money, everyone’s trying to get my money.”

 Health - “Is that a lump?
 What if it's cancer?”

 Relationships - “What if he leaves me?”
 “What if she's cheating on me?”